Star Citizen: Delays and extended development

 As the project continued to delay key features and miss projected deadlines, the media began to suggest that the game may become vaporware and might never be released.
 Many of these delays were blamed on micromanagement of the project by key members of Cloud Imperium Games, and criticisms of feature creep plagued the project.
 Comparisons were made between Star Citizen and Elite: Dangerous, another crowdfunded space flight simulation game announced at about the same time and released in 2014.

+In November 2021, Cloud Imperium announced it would be opening a new office in Manchester to open in May 2022.
+Upon opening, it would become the company's UK headquarters and 400 people from the Wilmslow office would relocate to Manchester.
+At the end of January 2024, live game director Todd Papy, along with several other lead staff members, left the company as part of a restructuring connected to the company's office relocation.

+Preceding their annual CitizenCon event in October 2024, CIG was reported to have mandated a 7-day work week for employees working on deliverables for the event.
+The goal of this two-week crunch period was reportedly to finish the 3.24.2 update for the Persistent Universe and a gameplay demonstration of Squadron 42, which was shown on stage at CitizenCon 2954 on 19 October.
+Employees were promised 12 hours of time off in lieu per week to be made available after the release of Squadron 42 on the condition that they still worked at the company at the time.